-Student learning outcomes in Grade 11 Chemistry encompass changing emphases in science education content delivery and changing emphases to promote inquiry, as envisioned in the National Science Education Standards (National Research Council 113).
+Student learning outcomes in Grade 12 Chemistry encompass changing emphases in science education content delivery and changing emphases to promote inquiry, as envisioned in the National Science Education Standards (National Research Council 113).

-Changing Emphases in Science Education Content Delivery The National Science Education Standards envision change throughout the system. the following changes in emphases: Less Emphasis On More Emphasis On Knowing scientific facts and information Understanding scientific concepts and developing abilities of inquiry Studying subject matter disciplines (physical, life, earth sciences) for their own sake Learning subject matter disciplines in the context of inquiry, technology, science in personal and social perspectives, and history and nature of science Separating science knowledge and science process Integrating all aspects of science content Covering many science topics Studying a few fundamental science concepts Implementing inquiry as a set of processes Implementing inquiry as instructional strategies, abilities, and ideas to be learned
+Changing Emphases in Science Education Content Delivery The National Science Education Standards envision change throughout the system.
+The science content standards [or student learning outcomes] encompass the following changes in emphases: Less Emphasis On More Emphasis On Knowing scientific facts and information Understanding scientific concepts and developing abilities of inquiry Studying subject matter disciplines (physical, life, Earth sciences) for their own sake Learning subject matter disciplines in the context of inquiry, technology, science in personal and social perspectives, and history and nature of science Separating science knowledge and science process Integrating all aspects of science content Covering many science topics Studying a few fundamental science concepts Implementing inquiry as a set of processes Implementing inquiry as instructional strategies, abilities, and ideas to be learned